 Penalty: $2 000.

-54. Credit charge
+54. Credit charge for billing cycle, meaning and maximum of

 (1) For the purposes of this Act, a reference to a credit charge in relation to a billing cycle of a credit contract is a reference to the amount included in the statement of account for that billing cycle in accordance with this Division other than any part of that amount that is —

-(a) the cash price of goods or services supplied by the credit provider or by another supplier in respect of payment for which credit is provided under the contract;
+(a) the cash price of goods or services supplied by the credit provider or by another supplier in respect of payment for which credit is provided under the contract; or

-(b) an amount of cash supplied by the credit provider or by another supplier for the supply of which credit is provided under the contract;
+(b) an amount of cash supplied by the credit provider or by another supplier for the supply of which credit is provided under the contract; or

-(c) an amount of enforcement expenses;
+(c) an amount of enforcement expenses; or

-(d) an amount of stamp duty in respect of or in relation to the contract payable by the debtor to the credit provider;
+(d) an amount of stamp duty in respect of or in relation to the contract payable by the debtor to the credit provider; or

-(e) an amount payable under the contract by the debtor to the credit provider that is a prescribed charge for the purposes of this section;
+(e) an amount payable under the contract by the debtor to the credit provider that is a prescribed charge for the purposes of this section; or

 (f) the amount of any other consideration given to the debtor under the contract, being consideration that is of a kind prescribed for the purposes of this section; or